VelazquezLuis/reactnd-project-myreads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+final assessment project for Udacity's React Fundamentals course.
+React code is used to complete the project.
+In thi app you will have a funtional virtual library shelf. with three shelf you will be able to move books from one the the other, as well as remove and add books.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## TL;DR
+## intructions

-To get started developing right away:
+download project to local computer, npm must be installed via node js.
 * install all project dependencies with `npm install`
-* start the development server with `npm start`
+* start the development server with `npm start`.
+The app should open in your browser on localhost:3000.

-## What You're Getting
+## What i started with
 ```bash
 ├── CONTRIBUTING.md
 ├── README.md - This file.